GoogleCloudPlatform/bank-of-anthos/iac/tmm-gcp/README.md

-This directory contains terraform for GCP deployment of Bank of Anthos.
+This directory contains terraform for different clusters in the FCS Technical Marketing GCP Project.

 FCS Technical Marketing